harvard-lil/perma/README.md

 You'll need a Django friendly database.
 If you want to use MySQL, something like the following can be used to create a new user and a new database:

 	mysql -u root -psomepasshere
-	mysql> create database linky; grant all on linky.* to linky@'%' identified by 'linky';
+	mysql> create database linky character set utf8; grant all on linky.* to linky@'%' identified by 'linky';
 	mysql -u linky -plinky linky

 ### Settings